antoniouaa/hiremepls/src/posts/git-commit--m-init-commit.md

 is probably the most popular project suggestion you can find on the internet and one I've personally given to fellow software enthusiasts looking for inspiration.

-When I recommend developing a blog to people asking for project ideas, I usually also recommend authoring blog posts that chronicle their own development as software engineers.
+When I happen to recommend developing a blog to people asking for project ideas, I usually also recommend authoring blog posts that chronicle their own development as software engineers.
 That's pretty much what I'm going to be doing with this project.

 The purpose of this blog is two-fold: